cameronmalloy/manager-toolkit/README.md

 - zshrc: setting up my zsh.
 Pretty standard with a color coded github stuff :D
 - vimrc: requires vundle - https://github.com/VundleVim/Vundle.vim

+# training_catalog.md
+- A catalog of trainings that former direct reports have taken and have liked.